 What Causes Endo?

 Like uterine fibroids, the cause of endometriosis is unknown.
-One aspect that researchers agree on is that endometriosis is influenced by oestrogen.
+One aspect that researchers agree on is that endometriosis is influenced by estrogen.
 There are several theories that may help explain how endometriosis develops such as:

 - Genetic disposition